-Elizabeth I lay claim to St. John’s in 1583, making it the oldest English-founded city in North America.
-But it is the arrival of the Irish 200 years later that would most prominently shape this city’s cultural identity.
-I think most ‘townies’ would agree.
+When experiencing Irish-Newfoundland in St. John’s, the words quaint, enchanting, colourful, hilly, and historic all come to mind.
+While Elizabeth I lay claim to St. John’s in 1583, making it the oldest English-founded city in North America, it is the arrival of the Irish 200 years later that would most prominently shape this city’s cultural identity.

-St. John’s historic downtown core sits in a valley alongside its beautiful bottle-nosed harbour.
-With many steep streets reminiscent of San Francisco, it’s a great city for healthy jaunts too.
+The downtown core of St. John’s sits in a valley alongside a beautiful bottle-nosed harbour, and with many steep streets reminiscent of San Francisco, it is also a great city for healthy jaunts.

-Here are some wonderful ‘Experiencing Irish-Newfoundland In St. John’s’ events to partake in while visiting the capital city:
+Below are some wonderful Irish-Newfoundland experiences to take in while exploring the capital city.

 Watch An Irish Dance Show

 The St. Pat’s Dancers have been a fixture on the St. John’s dance scene for over sixty years.
 Girls have been members of the St. Pat’s Dancers since the mid-70s and today they dominate the group, though boys continue to participate.
 Currently, the group performs 13 or 14 dances including 3 or 4 originally brought from Ireland.